 Do you have struggles with drop shipping?
 Your conversion rate is not the most favorable?
 Here is the solution!

 A lot of you have already heard a lot about drop shipping.
 There are hundreds of articles about this sales method on the internet and most of them only talk about how profitable it is and state it’s a good way to run a business even if you put just a small amount of money in it.
-However, you have to consider a bunch of other factors when it’s about jumping in the world of drop shipping.
+However, you have to consider a bunch of other factors when it’s about jumping into the world of drop shipping.
 It has a dark side too, so we came up with the idea of the novel kind of this retail fulfillment method: remote warehousing.

 Drop shipping is a good way if you want to run a business with small capital, and you do not want to keep products you sell in stock.
 It means, when you an online store owner, sell a product, you purchase the item from a third party – wholesaler or manufacturer – and have the item shipped directly to the customer.